AlexBHarley/deepstream.io-website/src/docs/client-js/reqres-response/readme.md

 description: The API docs for deepstream's RPC response object
 ---

-The RPC response object is passed to the callback registered with `ds.rpc.provide()`.
+The RPC response object is passed to the callback registered with `client.rpc.provide()`.
 It allows RPC providers to decide how to react to an incoming request.

 ## Methods